curiositymap/Programming_Languages_Haskell/New Concepts and Theory/8_Type_Inference.md

 ---- This unification step is particularly tricky.
 However, it's heavily used in type inference.

 If there's any of these steps fails, a type error occurs.

+Type Inference Exercise:

+Prelude> :t Just
+Just :: a -> Maybe a
+Prelude> :t not even 3

+<interactive>:1:1: error:
+    • Couldn't match expected type ‘t0 -> t’ with actual type ‘Bool’
+    • The function ‘not’ is applied to two arguments, but its type ‘Bool -> Bool’ has only one
+      In the expression: not even 3

+<interactive>:1:5: error:
+    • Couldn't match expected type ‘Bool’ with actual type ‘a0 -> Bool’
+    • Probable cause: ‘even’ is applied to too few arguments In the first argument of ‘not’, namely ‘even’
+      In the expression: not even 3
+Prelude> :t not (even 3)
+not (even 3) :: Bool
+Prelude> :t not . even
+not . even :: Integral a => a -> Bool
+Prelude> :t even . not

+<interactive>:1:1: error:
+    • No instance for (Integral Bool) arising from a use of ‘even’
+    • In the first argument of ‘(.)’, namely ‘even’
+      In the expression: even . not
+Prelude> :t map (Just . even)
+map (Just . even) :: Integral a => [a] -> [Maybe Bool]